AdiShirsath/Language-Detection/API/Readme.md

 # Language Detection Twirp Service

 This is a Language detection service.
+> For ML-model training and other information about data please- [visit](https://github.com/AdiShirsath/Language-Detection)

 ## How it works:-
 1. Server receives string request from client.